-A CSE listed company may seek a secondary listings on a U.S. exchange (e.g., NYSE, NASDAQ, NYSE American) based in part on trading and pricing histories in Canada.
+A CSE listed company may seek a secondary listing on a U.S. exchange (e.g., NYSE, NASDAQ, NYSE American) based in part on trading and pricing histories in Canada.
+Note that a company engaged in illegal (federal or state) activities (i.e., the cannabis business in the United States) will not be eligible for listing on a U.S. exchange (e.g., NYSE, NASDAQ, NYSE American).
+These issuers may be eligible for quotation on the OTC Markets' OTCQX and OTCQB markets in the United States.

 A company must register its securities under the U.S. Exchange Act to qualify for a listing on a U.S. exchange and the issuer must satisfy the listing requirements of the exchange.
 An issuer that has filed a registration statement to register an offering of securities under the U.S. Securities Act can register the class of securities under the U.S. Exchange Act by filing a Form 8-A with the SEC.